-Important Dates for the lauderdale family
+Early History of the lauderdale family

 This web page shows only a small excerpt of our lauderdale research.
 Another 119 words (8 lines of text) covering the year 1477 is included under the topic Early lauderdale History in all our PDF Extended History products and printed products wherever possible.